PaganSeaWitch/Bonnie-Dialogue-Manager-Godot-Plugin/README.md

 <p align="center"><img src="icon.png" alt=/></p>

 Importer and interpreter for Super Clyde based on [Clyde Dialogue Language](https://github.com/viniciusgerevini/clyde).
+A plugin for that can be found [here](https://github.com/viniciusgerevini/godot-clyde-dialogue).
 Completely written in GDScript.
 No external dependencies.
-Super Clyde is entirely backwards campatiable with Clyde.
+Super Clyde is entirely backwards campatiable with Clyde baring some breaking changes which can be found in the changelog.

 > Super Clyde is a language for writing game dialogues.
 It supports branching dialogues, translations and interfacing with your game through variables and events. now with (shitty) [videos](https://www.youtube.com/playlist?list=PL5jCxg8GFqU4noTnHmy_O1lISN8bFMK8Z)!